Seven lakes - Haftkul

 Seven lakes in the Tajik fann mountains

 The 7 Lakes that are also known as Haftkul and Marguzor Lakes, is a collection of sparkling beauties that are known for their amazing blue waters and surrounding mountain scenery.
 Seven Lakes has remained one of Tajikistan’s best-kept secrets, receiving relatively few visitors each year.
 Therefore it is a great place to observe unspoilt rural mountain life in Northern Tajikistan with small green villages by the Shing river and the beautiful lakes.
-Seven lakes are included in some of our Tajikistan Tours and Central Asia Tours.
+Seven lakes are included in some of our Tajikistan Tours and Central Asia Tours and can be easily visited also from Samarkand, Uzbekistan.

 Play Video about Bottom of one of the Tajik seven lakes